Tuatara: Reproduction

+Some females guard their eggs for up to 10 days.
+Rather than predators, the primary threat to unhatched offspring seems to be posed by unrelated female tuatara.
+While looking for a place to lay their own eggs, they can destroy a previous brood present in the nest.
+Eggs protected by their mother from rival females appear to have higher chance of survival.

+Survival of embryos has also been linked to having more success in moist conditions.
+Wild tuatara are known to be still reproducing at about 60 years of age; "Henry", a male tuatara at Southland Museum in Invercargill, New Zealand, became a father (possibly for the first time) on 23 January 2009, at age 111, with an 80-year-old female.

 The sex of a hatchling depends on the temperature of the egg, with warmer eggs tending to produce male tuatara, and cooler eggs producing females.
 Eggs incubated at 21 °C have an equal chance of being male or female.
 However, at 22 °C, 80% are likely to be males, and at 20 °C, 80% are likely to be females; at 18 °C all hatchlings will be females.
 Some evidence indicates sex determination in tuatara is determined by both genetic and environmental factors.

 Tuatara probably have the slowest growth rates of any reptile, continuing to grow larger for the first 35 years of their lives.
 The average lifespan is about 60 years, but they can live to be well over 100 years old; tuatara could be the reptile with the second longest lifespan after tortoises.
 Some experts believe that captive tuatara could live as long as 200 years.
 This may be related to genes that offer protection against reactive oxygen species.
 The tuatara genome has 26 genes that encode selenoproteins and 4 selenocysteine-specific tRNA genes.
 In humans, selenoproteins have a function of antioxidation, redox regulation and synthesis of thyroid hormones.
 It is not fully demonstrated, but these genes may be related to the longevity of this animal or may have emerged as a result of the low levels of selenium and other trace elements in the New Zealand terrestrial systems.